Evanidus14/Aldrnari-Gamepad-Setup/README.md

 #### Optimal Potion Hotkey (USE YOUR CONTROLLER FOR THIS SPECIFIC MCM)
   - Hotkeys
-    - Health Potion Hotkey - Square on the PS4/5 controller or X on the Xbox Controller.
+    - Health Potion Hotkey - (Use your controller for this button) Square on the PS4/5 controller or X on the Xbox Controller.
     - Magicka Potion Hotkey - .
 (That is this key (>) for those unsure)
     - I did not add in the stamina potion hotkey because I never use it and there is limited real-estate to work with as it is...
 If you want it you'll have to add it in yourself with everything that would entail.